INTRODUCTIONTO

 Tuition is given by our experienced instructors and the events are open to all ages and all abilities.

-It is Free for members and juniors (u-16) and the cost to adult non-members is just £10 which is refunded if they later decide to join the association.
+It is Free for members and juniors (u-16) and the cost to adult non-members is just £10 which is refunded if they later decide to join the Association.
 The event starts at 10.30 a.m. and finishes about 3 p.m.

 Following initial casting tuition, you will then be fly fishing for rainbow, blue and brown trout in our spring-fed lake.

-One rainbow trout (if caught) may be taken home.
 Bring suitable clothing and lunch - but all fishing equipment is supplied.

-CLICK HERE TO REGISTER - PLACES ARE STRICTLY LIMITED
+PLACES ARE STRICTLY LIMITED TO 10

 If you are an angler or fisherman you already know why it's a great activity and one that will particularly benefit the younger members of society.